JasonPy/twitter-query-expansion/README.md

 # 3. Pipeline
 In order to find relevant Tweets within a large collection, it is useful to expand the initial user query with suitable terms.
 Therefore, a structural approach is provided - a configurable pipeline.
 This pipeline handles the expansion of the user query by firstly processing the initial query terms by the component [Text Processor](#31-text-processing).
 It outputs a list of tokens with specific information.
 Based on this, tokens are identified for finding similar terms.

 The selected terms are feed into the Word Embedding models.
-The component [Word Embedding](#32-word-embedding) handles the process of retrieving $n$ possible expansion terms for each selected term.
+The component [Word Embedding](#32-word-embedding) handles the process of retrieving $`n`$ possible expansion terms for each selected term.
 The pipeline allows to download and process arbitrary pre-trained Word Embeddings.

 To determine, if a possible expansion term is suitable, the component [Elastic Search](#33-elastic-search) receives the previously computed terms.
 By looking at the co-occurrences of the initial term and the expansion term, the most appropriate expansions are chosen.
 Finally, the query is executed and the Top K Tweets returned.